Is Worker's Comp Insurance Required By Law?

 State law (most businesses)

-Employers with employees in most industries and job types
+Employers with staff across most industries and job types

-Employee count thresholds, how workers are classified (employee vs. independent contractor), and special rules for business owners, officers, domestic workers, agricultural workers, part-time workers, and seasonal staff
+Employee count thresholds, worker classification (employee vs. independent contractor) and special rules for business owners, officers, domestic workers, agricultural workers, part-time staff and seasonal employees

 Your state workers' compensation agency or board website